AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/DataViews/DefineaDataView/Field_Sets.md

 #### Special Case: Asset measurements (Coming Soon)
 *Note: This section covers features that are not yet generally available.
 If you are interested in trialing these pre-release features, contact your account team for more details.*

-Asset measurements are a special case because they require two pieces of information: the measurement name and the id of the measurement property being referenced in the data field.
+Asset measurements are a special case because they require two pieces of information in order to address the data within the measurement: the measurement name and the measurement property id.
 In order to reference an asset measurement, a field must contain at least one measurement name in the `.MeasurementKeys` collection and at least one property id in the `.Keys` collection.

 `.MeasurementKeys` only applies to fields with source `FieldSource.PropertyId`.
-Similar to `.Keys`, the first measurement key that matches wins.
+For all other field sources, `.MeasurementKeys` are ignored.

+Similar to `.Keys`, `.MeasurementKeys` are evaluated in order specified until a match is found, i.e. first-match-wins.